Contents

 Image Annotation

 Image annotation is an integral part of any image-based computer vision model.
-Especially when you’re taking the data-centric AI approach or using an active learning pipeline to accelerate a model’s iterative learnings.
+Especially when taking the data-centric AI approach or using an active learning pipeline to accelerate a model’s iterative learning.

 Image annotation is the manual or AI-assisted process of applying annotations and labels to images in a dataset.
-With the right tools, you can accelerate this process, improving a project's workflow and quality control.
+You can accelerate this process with the right tools, improving a project's workflow and quality control.

 Video Annotation